daronphang/programming-resources/brokers/message/rabbitMQ/properties.md

 ## Message

-The AMQP protocl predefines a set of 14 properties that go with a message (pika.BasicProperties).
+The AMQP protocol pre-defines a set of 14 properties that go with a message (pika.BasicProperties).

 #### delivery_mode